xmengkinaxis/SRE/SRE/Basic Knowledge.md

 - Each Helm Chart is a folder that follows a clear structure, making it easier to manage, update, and reuse across environments.
 - **Chart.yaml** – It contains metadata info like the chart name, version, and a brief description.
 - **values.yaml** – Defines default configuration values that can be overridden at deployment. the template files collect deployment information from this file.
 It can customize the helm chart.
 - **templates/** – Holds the actual Kubernetes manifest templates using Go templating. stores the actual yaml files.
 It holds all the configurations for the application.
 It also includes a tests directory.
+It use [Golang](https://www.geeksforgeeks.org/go-language/go/) templating format to assemble the configurations from values.yaml or command line and convert the complete configuration into a Kubernetes manifest.
 - **charts/** – (Optional) Includes subcharts or external dependencies that the main chart relies on.

+Helm terminologies and core components

+- Chart: It is a package of containing pre-configured kubernetes resources.
+- Release: It is an instance of running charts in a kubernetes resource.
+- Repository: It is a collection of charts that can be shared and stored.
+- Values: It is useful for configuration settings that can help in customizing chart deployments.
+- Helm Chart: It is a helm package manager that contains a collection of kubernetes resource definitions.

 Helm is built for scaling, upgrading, and maintaining production environments.